Tretyak0ID/Nesting-system/README.md

 # Nesting-system
 -------
-⛅ 🌍 🔧 Prototype of the model nesting system for a new generation atmosphere model (INM RAS) Flat two - dimensional biperiodic model with possibility of adapting mesh refinement To build, use FoBis.py
+⛅ 🌍 🔧 Prototype of nesting system for a new generation atmosphere model (INM RAS) Flat two - dimensional biperiodic model with possibility of adapting mesh refinement To build, use FoBis.py